Evolution and determinants of firm-level systemic risk in local production networks: Results

-The positive and significant coefficients of $Import$ (1) and $Export$ (5) signal that international trade can also increase systemic risk of companies in national economies.
+The positive and significant coefficients of $Import$ (1) and $Export$ (5) signal that international trade can also increase systemic risk of firms in national economies.
 This result is non-trivial, but paired with local links, increasing international trade can ripple through to local economic systems.
 To disentangle these mechanisms, we add the interaction terms between international trade and local trade variables and find that the impact of international trade on local systemic risk through domestic links (represented by in- and out-strengths) shows a mixed picture.
-On the one hand, the negative interaction term in (2) between $Import$ and $Strenght_{out}$ as well as $Essentiality$ signals that import does not have a spillover impact on systemic risk in the local economy of Budapest.
+On the one hand, the negative interaction term in (2) and (4) between $Import$ and $Strenght_{out}$ as well as $Essentiality$ signals that import does not have a spillover impact on systemic risk in the local economy of Budapest.
 Due to the dominance of multinational companies in manufacturing sectors that are more embedded in global value chains than in local economies \cite{halpern2015imported, juhasz2024colocation}, importing companies probably sell their products predominantly on export markets, instead of distributing imported goods through local links.
 As a result, we see a negative association of $Import \times Strength_{out}$ with $ESRI$.
-However, the positive interaction term between $Import$ and $Strength_{in}$ in Models (3) and (4) signals that firms can also complement domestic supplies and thus increase the firm-level $ESRI$ altogether.
+However, the positive interaction term between $Import$ and $Strength_{in}$ in Models (2) and (4) signals that firms can also complement domestic supplies and thus increase the firm-level $ESRI$ altogether.
 On the other hand, the interaction of $Export$ with $Strength_{out}$ and $Essentiality$ is negatively correlated with $ESRI$ (6), suggesting that increasing exports can decrease systemic risk in the domestic economy, in case they substitute local revenues.
-However, increasing export is associated with increasing ESRI of companies if their production demands more input links locally.
+Yet, the interaction of $Export$ with $Strength_{in}$ has a positive relationship with $ESRI$, indicating that growing export can increase systemic risk of firms if entering international markets is paired with growing local supplies.
+We further find that a firm's market share is never significant, a surprising result only at first glace, since the market share of firms is reproduced by the null model, thus its effect is already incorporated in the coefficient of $ESRI_{model}$.